Teladoc Health: 2021–2024

+2025–present

+In January 2025, the company added its virtual cardiometabolic programs to Amazon Health Services health benefits connector.
+That year, Teladoc Health made a series of acquisitions, including Catapult Health in February, mental healthcare company UpLift in April, and Australia's Telecare virtual care firm in August.

+In March 2025, the FTC fined BetterHelp $7.8 million for sharing consumer data with third-party social media sites, banning the company from health data disclosures for advertising purposes.
+Subsequent to the dismissed June 2022 lawsuit, a new class-action was filed by investors in the U.S. District Court for the Southern District of New York on May 17, 2025.

+The company reported over 100 million U.S. members in July 2025, and launched new AI capabilities for healthcare workplaces to monitor and mitigate violence that October.
+In November, Teladoc Health joined with Lumeris, Deloitte, Nuna and Unite Us as Collaborative for Healthy Rural America, pledging to build a shared, integrated care platform, following individual states' plan approvals from the new Rural Health Transformation (RHT) Program of the U.S. Department of Health and Human Services.

 Services and business model

-Currently headquartered in Purchase, New York, Teladoc Health divides its services into six categories: platform and program services, guidance and support, expert medical services, mental health services, telehealth, and integrated virtual care.
-As a technology company, Teladoc Health is involved with artificial intelligence, analytics, telehealth devices and "licensable platform services."
+Headquartered in New York City, the company operates two main components: Teladoc Health Integrated Care, its virtual care business for health plans, employers and health networks, and BetterHelp direct-to-consumer virtual mental health care.
+As a technology company, Teladoc Health is involved with artificial intelligence, analytics, telehealth devices, and "licensable platform services."
 The company uses telephone and videoconferencing software to provide on-demand remote medical care, with patients able to log on to the service at any time and be connected with a board-certified, state-licensed physician.
-Its app combines all its services and programs.
+Its app combines all of its services and programs.

-With different medical subspecialties, the company's physicians treat non-emergencies such as the flu, mental health issues, and dermatological conditions, and can prescribe medication remotely.
-In 2014, Teladoc Health reported that it sent around 1% of consultations to the emergency room, and around 6% to a primary care physician or urgent care center.
-In 2019, the company also claimed that 92% of medical issues were resolved after the first visit.
-Physicians overall follow "more than 100 proprietary clinical guidelines" developed by Teladoc Health, and are prohibited from physically meeting their telemedicine patients.
-Teams of nurses review around 10% of each physician's consults monthly.

-Contracting largely with insurers and large employers, Teladoc Health generates revenue through a yearly or monthly fee charged per subscriber, as well as a fee for individual consults.
+Contracting largely with insurers and large employers, hospitals and health systems, Teladoc Health generates revenue through an annual, or monthly, fee charged per subscriber, as well as a fee for individual consults.
 Some companies waive or subsidize the consult fee for their employees.
-Teladoc Health has around 7,000 licensed care providers and services offered in about 30 languages.

 By July 2020, the company stated it served "60 of the top 100 hospitals," with telemedical robots being used at hospitals such as Providence Regional Medical Center in Everett, Washington and Sheba Medical Center in Israel, minimizing the potential spread of coronavirus.

-There have been a number of studies analyzing Teladoc's impact on the industry.
+Numerous studies analyzing Teladoc's impact on the industry have been conducted.

 Disaster aid

-Teladoc Health has provided free telehealth visits to natural disaster and hurricane victims in the United States, including to victims of incidents such as the 2018 Camp Fire in Paradise, California, and Hurricane Ida in 2021.
-In March 2023, it began providing free care to residents in Mississippi affected by recent tornadoes.
+Teladoc Health provides free telehealth visits to communities affected by federally declared natural disasters and public emergencies in the United States, including to victims of incidents such as the 2018 Camp Fire in Paradise, California, Hurricane Ida in 2021, and the 2025 Southern California wildfires.
+In March 2023, it began providing free care to residents in Mississippi affected by recent tornadoes and, in 2024, to communities in several states that were impacted by Hurricanes Milton and Helene.